All About Me

 - Full Member, CiOL

-- Affiliate Member, ITI
+- Full Member, ITI

 I have always loved languages, reading and writing, and from the moment I was given an old and unwanted typewriter at the age of five I imagined myself writing novels one day.
 Learning foreign languages was a passion I discovered at school, and it has never left me.
 As a teenager and student, I took many evening and weekend classes in both French and Spanish, and harboured an audacious ambition to become truly fluent in as many languages as I could.
 I later studied Spanish in the beautiful cities of Granada (still one of my favourite places in the world) and Salamanca, and developed a great appreciation for Spanish culture and urban life.